home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ---
 title: UniFi Network
-description: Instructions on how to configure UniFi integration with UniFi Network Application by Ubiquiti.
+description: Instructions on how to configure UniFi integration with UniFi Network application by Ubiquiti.
 ha_category:
   - Hub
   - Presence Detection